kubescape/kubescape/docs/providers/armo.md

 The scan results will be submitted to the ARMO Platform.

-**Using the link printed at the end of the scan, sign up for the ARMO platform (for free) and see the scanning results**
+3. Using the link printed at the end of the scan, sign up for the ARMO Platform — for free — and see your scan results.

-Here is an example of the results you will see:
 ![compliance](compliance.png)

 ## Key features: